Educating the Educators

 Mental illnesses are biological brain disorders.
 They are not caused by poor parenting skills, or weaknesses of character.
 Learn the facts and the fiction of childhood-onset mental illness.

-• Part II – The Family Perspective (presented by a family member)
+• Part III – The Family Perspective (presented by a family member)

 Mental illness has a devastating effect on the child as well as the family.
 Most families are very devoted and work tirelessly to help their seriously ill children understand, cope, and persevere in spite of everyday challenges.
 Experience a walk in their shoes.

 NAMI NJ is registered with the NJ Department of Education as a provider of

 Professional Development credit hours for Educating the Educators (ETE).

 ETE Program Flyer (PDF)

 For further information and to schedule a presentation, please contact